abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *ferunt* from *fero, ferre, tuli, latus* is 3rd plural present active indicative, meaning to bring.

-      For far and wide they themselves ravage all things and carry off pleasant food with their cruel mouths to their nests.
+      For all things far and wide ravage the flying things themselves and carry off pleasant food with their cruel mouths to their nests.

 | *at liquidi fontes et stagna virentia musco*
 | *adsint et tenuis fugiens per gramina rivus,*